mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person**: Is there an arrow going from breath to [samadhi](glossary#samadhi)?

 **Katagiri**:  [Samadhi](glossary#samadhi) is the regulation of the body through the regulation of the breath.
 You can practice [it].
 Okay?
 You can practice samadhi.
-But that samadhi should be practiced with mind too.
+But that samadhi should be practiced with mind, too.
 That's why, by the help of samadhi, you can practice [egolessness](glossary#egolessness); that is because you have to practice samadhi with the mind too.
 But, the mind is always creating a certain kind of attachment; that's why [you need] egolessness.

 Simultaneously, we do both body and mind.
 So you have to practice  [samadhi](glossary#samadhi) with body and mind.
 But with the body, it seems to be simple: just to use the body, and just do it.
 Plunge into it; that's simple.
 But the moment when you plunge into it, the mind can see lots of things, and also the mind attaches to them.
 That's why, by the help of samadhi, we have to practice [egolessness](glossary#egolessness).
 If you have real samadhi, very naturally, there is egolessness.
 That means offering yourself completely into your regulating of breath and mind.